MichielsenM/mesa-summer-school-2023/docs/Maxilab.md

 </div>
 <br>

 Currently, it looks like the diffusive mixing coefficient is only being changed inside the convective core and the overshooting region, and is now constant in both regions.
-Let's double check if anything is happening to the profile in the radiative envelope.<br>
+Let's double-check if anything is happening to the profile in the radiative envelope.<br>

 <task><details>
 <summary>Task 6</summary><p>